 Sciatic Nerve Pain – Cause & Relief

-I have often heard people talk about a pain that is in the back of their thigh and runs down the back of the leg.
+I have often heard people talk about this pain in the back of their thighs that runs down the backs of their legs.
 This can sometimes be Sciatic nerve pain.

 What is Sciatica?

 Sciatica is a term used to describe radiating pain that travels along the path of the sciatic nerve, running from your lower spine through the buttock and down the back of the leg.
 It flares when the sciatic nerve is irritated or pinched by any range of problems in your lower back.